 Sura 5:41 says “As to the thief, male or female, cut off his or her hand: a punishment by way of example from Allah…”

-In modern societies, criminals like thieves, can be psychologically analysed and helped.
-Allah’s law of amputating hands has outlived its usefulness.
-Besides, people are no longer stigmatised for having a cut hand, since some health or accident problems could warrant amputation.
+Allah’s law of amputating hands has outlived its usefulness; today people are no longer stigmatised for having a cut hand, since some health or accident problems could warrant amputation.
 Muhammad and his Allah couldn’t see beyond their time.

 Also, there are different forms of theft today – with the pen, credit cards and the Internet – which are more sophisticated to detect.
 How can amputating hands deal with these since one might not necessarily need a hand to carry them out?

 Aside from the use of prosthetics, a person without limbs can still steal, whether by aiding and abetting theft or organizing a gang of thieves with his speech.